erenard/presentation/jstoolchain/slides.md

 class: center, middle, inverse
 # Bundled JavaScript
-Our actual solution
+Our current solution

 ---

-# Our actual solution
+# Our current solution

 Today's solution is based on:
 - **npm** as a package manager